 Skip to Main Content

-The goal of the REALTOR Safety program is to reduce the number of safety incidents that occur in the industry, so every REALTOR comes home safely to his or her family every night.
-We will accomplish this goal together by improving the safety culture in the industry: Talk about safety; create a safety plan and follow it; and encourage your fellow REALTORS to do the same.
-Below are some important tips to think about when planning your safety strategies.
+The goal of the REALTOR® Safety Program is to reduce the number of safety incidents in the industry – so that every REALTOR® comes home safely to their family each night.
+Together, we can achieve this by fostering a stronger culture of safety: talk about safety, create and follow a safety plan, and encourage your fellow REALTORS® to do the same.

 Episode 91: REALTOR Safety with Jay Thompson, Broker, Inman Author | Spotify | Apple | Google